 Animal Health Certificates

-Following the UK’s departure from the European Union, the process of taking your pet with you abroad has become more complicated.
+Following the UK’s departure from the European Union, the process of taking your pet with you abroad to Europe has become a little more complicated now that British Pet Passports are no longer valid.

-We will need a documentary record of your pet’s rabies vaccination, either in a Pet Passport or vaccination certificate.
-This must be brought in with you for us to make a certified copy.
+In order to complete an AHC our vets will need you to bring a signed record of your pet’s rabies vaccination, either in a Pet Passport or a vaccination certificate.
+We will need to make a certified copy of this to become part of the travel documents.

-The AHC is valid for up to 5 animals and for travel within the EU for four months prior to return to GB.
+An AHC can be valid for up to 5 animals and for travel within the EU for four months prior to return to GB.

-AHCs are required for all EU member states plus Norway, and also Northern Ireland.
+AHCs are required for all EU member states plus Norway, and Northern Ireland.

-You will be required to sign an owner declaration as part of the certificate stating that the export of your pet is not for trade purposes.
+You will be required to sign an owner declaration on collection of your health certificate stating that the export of your pet is not for commercial trade purposes.

-- A definite point of entry into the EU (eg: Calais , France)
+- You know your point of entry into the EU (eg. Calais, France)

-- Your pet has been microchipped and rabies vaccinated at least 21 days prior to departure
+- Your pet has been microchipped and vaccinated against Rabies at least 21 days prior to departure.

-(If your trip is a short one and you plan to return between 24 and 120 hours of embarkation, we may be able to administer tapeworm treatment prior to departure.
-If your stay is longer, you will still need to have this certified as administered by a vet in the EU. )
+If your trip is a particularly short one and you plan to return to the UK between 24 and 120 hours after leaving, then we may be able to administer an approved Echinococcus tapeworm treatment prior to departure.
+If your stay is longer, you will still need to have this carried out by a vet in the EU 24-120 hours before you return to the UK.